Rep. Denham calls on Congress to halt Sacramento Water Grab by enacting Denham Amendment

 Rep. Jeff Denham, photo courtesy of his Facebook page

 Rep. Denham’s amendment to stop the state’s dangerous water grab passed the U.S. House of Representatives in July as part of a Department of the Interior appropriations bill and put a major spotlight on this issue.
 The amendment, currently awaiting a vote in the Senate, prohibits federal agencies from participating in the state’s plan to deplete the federally-owned New Melones reservoir, which provides water for the Central Valley Project and generates hydropower.

 Sacramento’s plan would drain significantly more water from New Melones each year, potentially leaving it completely dry some years.

 Sacramento’s planned water grab would do irreparable damage to Central Valley communities, directly interfering with the New Melones Project’s ability to store water and the Central Valley Project’s ability to deliver water.

-The plan would subvert the will of Congress and jeopardize a significant portion of the nation's agricultural productivity.
-Following a visit to New Melones at the request of Rep. Denham, Secretary of the Interior Ryan Zinke sent a highlighting serious concerns with the plan to maximize water storage and resolve issues with the state, among other directives.
+The plan would subvert the will of Congress and jeopardize a significant portion of the nation’s agricultural productivity.
+Following a visit to New Melones at the request of Rep. Denham, Secretary of the Interior Ryan Zinke sent a letter to the State Water Resources Control Board highlighting serious concerns with the plan and directed his agencies to propose a new plan to maximize water storage and resolve issues with the state, among other directives.

 Rep. Denham will continue fighting to protect Central Valley water, support science-driven river management plans that revitalize our rivers without recklessly wasting water, and push major policies like the New WATER Act that will solve California’s water storage crisis and keep the Valley fertile and prosperous for generations to come.